Home

 Here is what I did:

 • First I made sure my box was completely clean.
 Any stickers and glued paper on the box needs to be removed.
-You can soak some stickers off in warm soapy water, or use a little Eucalyptus oil or other similar oil to encourage stubborn adhesive to disappear.
-If your plastic box is not terribly clear, it will not look as good with this method, though you can cover stubborn adhesives with other decorations like ribbon flowers if necessary
+You can soak some stickers off in warm soapy water, or use a little Eucalyptus oil or other similar oil (even cooking oil works) to encourage stubborn adhesive to disappear.
+If your plastic box is not terribly clear, it will not look as good with this method of decorating it, though you can cover stubborn adhesives with other decorations like ribbon flowers if necessary

-• Then I tore various shades of tissue paper into longish strips that would fit into the box easily.
-I was aiming to have strips that went from one end of the box to the other, though shorter strips overlapping look good too
+• Then I tore various shades of tissue paper into long-ish strips that would fit into the box easily.
+I was aiming to have strips that went from one end of the box to the other, though shorter strips overlapping looked good too

-• Once I had my tissue paper ready, I covered the inside of the box with Gesso with the paint bush.
-Before it dried, I layered a piece of tissue onto it and smoothed the tissue over with more Gesso
+• Once I had my tissue paper ready, I covered the inside of the box with Gesso using the paint brush.
+Before it dried, I layered a piece of tissue onto it and brushed the tissue over with more Gesso

-You could of course decorate the box on the outside (instead of on the inside) with the strips of tissue and paste.
-I just wanted a smoother finish so chose to decorate the inside.
+NOTE: You could decorate the box on the outside (instead of on the inside) with the strips of tissue and paste.
+I just wanted a smoother outside finish so chose to decorate the inside.

-I think the box looks lovely in full light as light passes through the tissue paper layers.
+I think the box looks lovely in full light as light filters through the tissue paper layers.

 If you have altered a plastic item such s this before, I hope you will show me how yours turned out.
-It would be fun to see other ideas for tissue paper craft as well.
+It would be fun to see other ideas for using the tissue paper craft idea as well.

 Have A Favourite Altered Art Piece?